untitaker/spacemod/README.md

 You may find the following tools useful if spacemod is doing too much or too little for you.
-The primary focus of this list is on editor/IDE-independent tools, and preferrably on those which can be composed into more complex shell-scripts.
+The primary focus of this list is on editor/IDE-independent tools, and preferably on those which can be composed into more complex shell-scripts.

 * `spacemod` is heavily inspired by